mrdotkg/devbox/README.md

 }
 ```

-this will add dev alias to ssh into devbox
+this will add `dev` command alias to ssh into devbox

 ## localhost
 http://192.168.33.10/